-Get everyone's attention by using your iPhone, or HomePod as an Intercom
+Get everyone's attention by using your iPhone or HomePod as an Intercom

 - This feature works with the Remote Access option for your home, so anyone with permission can send and receive messages even while they are outside the home.

-Now that you know how to use the Intercom feature, you can grab the attention of everyone in your home with a shout.
-With the Intercom feature, you can use it to summon your family when dinner is ready without having to lift a finger, ask a quick question without having to walk across the house, or even use it to brighten someone's day with a personalized voice message.
+Now that you know how to use Intercom, you can grab the attention of everyone in your home with just a shout.
+With Intercom, you can summon your family when dinner is ready without having to lift a finger, ask a quick question without walking across the house, or even use it to brighten someone's day with a personalized voice message.